-- Give us a call to see if the company selling our products is one of our known resellers.
+- Contact us to see if the company selling our products is one of our known resellers.
 If they're not, or if we don't have them in our database, it's probably best to steer clear of their offers.

 If you fall victim to a scam, here are some steps you can take:

-- Contact your credit card company to refute charges.
+- Contact your credit card company to refute the charges.

 - Report the issue to the Internet Crime Complaint Center (www.ic3.gov), which is a partnership between the FBI and the National White Collar Crime Center.

-- Report the issue to us, so we can contact our lawyers.
-The more info you're willing to share, the better:
+- Report the issue to us, so we can contact our lawyers and prevent future problems.
+The more information you're willing to share, the better:

 - Your name